R. Frank Henn, III, MD

 About R. Frank Henn, III, MDToggle accordion item

-Dr. Henn has published numerous scientific papers on surgical outcomes, with a focus on patients' expectations and satisfaction.
-He is a Workers' Compensation specialist.
 The goal of Dr. Henn's ongoing research is to maximize treatment options and successful results for all patients.
+He has published numerous scientific papers on surgical outcomes, with a focus on patients' expectations and satisfaction.
+He is also a workers' compensation specialist.

 Dr. Henn graduated from Brown University where he was a collegiate wrestler.
 He received his medical degree from Brown Medical School and completed his orthopaedic surgery residency at the Hospital for Special Surgery.
 Dr. Henn completed a sports medicine fellowship at Massachusetts General Hospital where he helped care for the New England Patriots, Boston Red Sox, Boston Bruins and the New England Revolution.
 He also worked at the Brigham and Women's Hospital Cartilage Repair Center prior to coming to Maryland.

-*Article about Dr. Henn performing a cartilage transplant and how it changed one patient's life.
+*Learn how Dr. Henn performed a cartilage transplant that changed a patient's life.

 UM Rehabilitation & Orthopaedic Institute